Cover Image

 Icon optical correction

-Rotate narrow icons and use the whole container space to get better readability.
+Rotate narrow icons and use the whole container space to improve the readability of your icons.

 Fill the container space

-Use fill & outline styles to describe the interface states and help the user spot the right icon or button.
+Use fill and outline styles to describe the interface states and help the user spot the right icon or button—e.g., show a filled heart icon for "liked" and an outlined heart for "not liked."

 Combine icon styles